-Now what all men lack is the knowledge of God’s work.
-Man neither comprehends nor understands exactly what constitutes the deeds of God in man, all the work of God, and the will of God since the creation of the world.
-This inadequacy is not merely seen throughout the religious world, but moreover in all believers of God.
-When the day comes that you truly behold God and realize the wisdom of God; when you behold all the deeds of God and recognize what God is and has; when you behold His abundance, wisdom, wonder, and all His work in man, it is then that you will have attained successful faith in God.
-When God is said to be all-encompassing and greatly abundant, what is meant by all-encompassing?
-And what is meant by abundance?
-If this you do not understand, then you cannot be deemed a believer of God.
+Nowadays knowledge of God’s work is just what all people are lacking.
+The deeds that God has worked upon people, the entirety of the work of God, and what exactly is God’s will for man, from the creation of the world to the present time—these are things that man neither knows nor comprehends.
+Not only is this inadequacy seen throughout the religious world, but also in all those who believe in God.
+When the day comes that you truly behold God, when you really appreciate His wisdom, when you behold all the deeds that God has worked, when you recognize what God is and has—when you have seen His bounty, wisdom, wonder, and all that He has worked upon people—it is then you will have achieved success in your faith in God.
+When God is said to be all-encompassing and all-bountiful, in what way exactly is He all-encompassing, and in what way is He all-bountiful?
+If you do not understand this, then you cannot be deemed to believe in God.

 No matter how great an understanding man has of the Bible, it remains nothing more than words, for man does not understand the substance of the Bible.
-When man reads the Bible, he may receive some truths, explain some words or scrutinize some famous passages and quotes, but he will never be able to extricate the meaning contained within those words, for all man sees are dead words, not the scenes of the work of Jehovah and Jesus, and man is unable to unravel the mystery of such work.
-Therefore, the mystery of the six-thousand-year management plan is the greatest mystery, the one most hidden and utterly inconceivable to man.
-None can directly understand the will of God, unless He Himself explains and opens up to man, otherwise, they will forever remain riddles to man and forever remain sealed mysteries.
-Never mind those in the religious world; if you were not told today, neither would you be able to understand.
+In reading the Bible, man may understand some truths, explain some words, or subject some famous passages and chapters to his petty scrutiny, but he will never be able to extricate the meaning contained within those words, for all man sees are dead words, not the scenes of the work of Jehovah and of Jesus, and man has no way of unraveling the mystery of this work.
+Therefore, the mystery of the six-thousand-year plan of management is the greatest mystery, the most profoundly hidden, and wholly unfathomable to man.
+No one can directly grasp the will of God, unless He Himself explains and opens it up to man; otherwise, these things will forever remain riddles to man, remaining forever sealed mysteries.
+Never mind those in the religious world; if you had not been told today, you would not have grasped it either.

 Many people believe that understanding and being able to interpret the Bible is the same as finding the true way—but in fact, are things really so simple?
 No one knows the reality of the Bible: that it is nothing more than a historical record of God’s work, and a testament to the previous two stages of God’s work, and offers you no understanding of the aims of God’s work.
 Everyone who has read the Bible knows that it documents the two stages of God’s work during the Age of Law and the Age of Grace.
 The Old Testament chronicles the history of Israel and Jehovah’s work from the time of creation until the end of the Age of Law.
 The New Testament records Jesus’ work on earth, which is in the Four Gospels, as well as the work of Paul; are they not historical records?
 Bringing up the things of the past today makes them history, and no matter how true or real they might be, they are still history—and history cannot address the present.
 For God does not look back on history!
 And so, if you only understand the Bible, and understand nothing of the work God intends to do today, and if you believe in God but do not seek the work of the Holy Spirit, then you do not understand what it means to seek God.
 If you read the Bible in order to study the history of Israel, to research the history of God’s creation of all the heavens and earth, then you do not believe in God.
 But today, since you believe in God, and pursue life, since you pursue the knowledge of God, and do not pursue dead letters and doctrines, or an understanding of history, you must seek God’s will of today, and must look for the direction of the Holy Spirit’s work.
 If you were an archeologist you could read the Bible—but you are not, you are one of those who believe in God, and you’d best seek God’s will of today.

-Those who only care about the words of the Bible, who are unconcerned about the truth or seeking My footsteps—they are against Me, for they limit Me according to the Bible, and constrain Me within the Bible, and so are blasphemous in the extreme toward Me.
+Those who only care about the words of the Bible and are concerned neither with the truth nor with seeking My footsteps—they are against Me, for they limit Me according to the Bible, constrain Me within the Bible, and so are blasphemous in the extreme toward Me.
 How could such people come before Me?
-They pay no heed to My deeds, or My will, or the truth, but instead obsess over words, words that kill.
+They pay no heed to My deeds, or My will, or the truth, but instead obsess over words—words that kill.
 How could such people be compatible with Me?